snyk/driftctl/docs/testing.md

 $ make install-tools
 $ make test
 ```

-Before the test suite starts, we run `golangci-lint`.
-If there are any linter issues, you have to fix them first.

 For the driftctl team, code coverage is very important as it helps show which part of your code is not covered.
 We kindly ask you to check your coverage to ensure every important part of your code is tested.